majek/fluxcapacitor/README.md

 Ever heard of the
 [year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem)?
-Here's how it's going to look like in action:
+Here's how it's going to look like in action (this works on 32 bit systems):

     $ ./fluxcapacitor -- bash -c "sleep 700000000; date"
     Thu Apr 26 17:44:25 BST 2035